Okounkov's conjecture via BPS Lie algebras: Nonabelian stable envelopes and comparison statements

 where the top horizontal arrows are, respectively, open and closed embeddings and the vertical arrows are obtained by taking quotients by $\Gl_{(\ul{0},1)}\cong \BoC^*$.
 Throughout this section we assume that $\Nak_Q(\ff,\dd)$ is non-empty.
 Moreover, we consider the action of $T_{\ff}:=T\times A_{\ff}$ on the spaces in the top row of the diagram above and of $T^0_{\ff}:= T\times (A_{\ff}/\Gl_{(\ul{0},1)})$ on those in the bottom row.
 To then define the stack $\FM^{T^0_{\ff}}_{(\dd,1)}(\Pi_Q)$ as a global quotient stack as in \S \ref{moduli_stacks_sec} we choose a section of $T_{\ff}\rightarrow T^0_{\ff}$.
 The definition of the stack is obviously independent of the choice of section.

 The nonabelian stable envelope is a distinguished map

 preserving certain counts in the context of Okounkov's theory of quasimaps to quiver varieties \cite{okounkov2017lectures}.
 As shown by Aganagic and Okounkov in \cite{aganagic2017quasimap}, nonabelian stable envelopes can be reduced to the ``Abelian'' case. i.e. to the standard stable envelopes considered in this article.
 We now review their construction.
+To simplify the exposition, we assume that the stability condition entering in the definition of the quiver variety is $\zeta=\zeta_{\mathrm{deg}}^+$, defined in \S \ref{sec: Nakajima quiver varieties}.
+For the general case, see \cite[\S 2.1.3]{aganagic2017quasimap}.

 If $\dd=0$, then $\Nak^{T_{\ff}}_{Q}(\ff,\dd)=\FM^{T^0_\ff}_{(\dd,1)} (\overline{Q_{\ff}})= \B T_{\ff}$ and we set $\overline \Psi_{\ff,\dd}=\id$.
 If instead $\dd\neq0$, set $\hat\ff:=\ff+\dd$ and consider the action of the torus $A_{\hat\ff}$ on the quiver variety $\Nak_{Q}(\hat\ff,\dd)$.
 Following \S \ref{section: Stable envelopes for quiver varieties}, let $A\subset A_{\hat\ff}$ be the two-dimensional\footnote{If $\dd\neq0$ the framing vector $\ff$ cannot be trivial, otherwise the quiver variety $\Nak_Q(\ff,\dd)$ is empty, contradicting our assumption.} torus associated to the splitting $\hat\ff=\ff+\dd$.
 The varieties